 Let’s dig into different ways that this can be achieved with your existing investment management platform or with a new system you choose if you’re seeking a new solution or planning a digital transformation project.

 Your asset management business will develop and evolve, and so will the environment you operate in.
 There might be new investment strategies launched, new portfolio compliance requirements to pay attention to, and so on.
-Future-proofing systems and staying nimble in an ever-changing industry can be the difference between short-term success and long-term growth.
+Future-proofing systems and staying nimble in an ever-changing industry can be the difference between stagnation and long-term growth.
 This in essence encapsulates what future-proofing refers to.
 It’s not about anticipating the future – it’s about making sure that when the future surprises us or opportunities arise, we can adapt quickly.

 A 2022 Deloitte survey affirmed that 27% of asset managers surveyed did not believe that data within their organisation was sufficient to support their business needs.
 This demonstrates the need for firms to develop and enhance their investment management platforms to meet existing and future requirements.